-The spatial extent of the project boundary includes the project site and all power plants connected physically to the baseline grid as defined in ACM0002.
+The spatial extent of the project boundary includes the project site and all power plants connected physically to the baseline grid as defined in "Tool to calculate emission factor for an electricity system".

 In the calculation of project emissions, only CO2 emissions from fossil fuel combustion at the project plant are considered.
 In the calculation of baseline emissions, only CO2 emissions from fossil fuel combustion in power plant(s) in the baseline are considered.